-How does VPN Passthrough work?
+How does VPN Passthrough Work?

-For VPN connection to establish, VPN traffic originates from the VPN client on a device that goes through the router to the VPN server.
+For a VPN connection to establish, VPN traffic originates from the VPN client on a device that goes through the router to the VPN server.
 Modern routers with NAT can’t comprehend older protocols which can result in dropping or blocking VPN connections.
 VPN passthrough feature bypass NAT and auto forward the VPN traffic using additional ports.

 - It can be complex to setup with previous technical experience